By Dan Vastyan

 IDS was founded in 1974 and was purchased by Valenti this January.
 After ten years of commercial and residential experience throughout the state, he moved back home and bought the company he first started with.
 Today, he and two apprentices serve Park County and surrounding areas.

 This past March, the company arrived in Fairplay, Colo. (elevation 9,953 ft.), to install a boiler for an existing radiant system in a log cabin.
 It came as no surprise that the sides of the driveway were piled eight feet deep with fresh powder.

 When homeowner Kyle Webb called IDS, he said they weren’t getting enough heat.
 Upon arrival, Valenti found a tank-type water heater being used to produce not only DHW, but also hot water for the home’s radiant system.

 “My wife and I built this house over the course of 18 months,” said Webb.
 “We had the water heater installed as a quick, temporary fix and left it in service a bit longer than planned.
 It kept the house from freezing, but we relied on the wood stove to make it comfortable.”

-The beautiful 3,000-foot residence has in-slab heat on the ground floor and gypcrete over Uponor oxygen-barrier PEX upstairs.
+The beautiful 3,000-foot residence has in-slab heat on the ground floor and gypcrete over Uponor oxygen-barrier PEX upstairs (get straight stairlifts services from here).
 All the heat came through one small Triangle Tube brazed-plate heat exchanger on three-quarter-inch pipe.
 This meant that heat delivery to the home was limited to 40,000 BTUH at best, regardless of the water heater’s capacity or the total feet or radiant tubing.
 Zoning is accomplished with three remote Uponor brass compression manifolds and Honeywell zone valves.

 After performing a heat load calculation, IDS suggested a condensing boiler, indirect tank and variable speed circulator.
 Their bid was soon accepted.